Skip to contents

 OmS$extractSignature("abs(score) > 10; adj_p < 0.01")

-#> probe_id feature_name score direction
+#> probe_id feature_name score group_label

-#> 1 10349648 ENSMUSG00000004552 14.762 +
+#> 1 10349648 ENSMUSG00000004552 14.762 MYC Reduce

-#> 2 10345762 ENSMUSG00000026072 -13.543 -
+#> 2 10345762 ENSMUSG00000026072 -13.543 WT

-#> 3 10353192 ENSMUSG00000025932 10.487 +
+#> 3 10353192 ENSMUSG00000025932 10.487 MYC Reduce

-#> 4 10355259 ENSMUSG00000061816 -10.315 -
+#> 4 10355259 ENSMUSG00000061816 -10.315 WT

 saveRDS(OmS, "Myc_reduce_mice_liver_24m_OmS.rds")